Ptolemy Dean

 Ptolemy Hugo Dean OBE (born 1968) is a British architect, television presenter and the 19th Surveyor of the Fabric of Westminster Abbey.
 He specialises in historic preservation, as well as designing new buildings that are in keeping with their historic or natural settings.
 He is best known for his appearances on two BBC television series, Restoration and The Perfect Village.

 Personal

 Dean is the son of Jenefer Dean and Joseph Dean, a judge, and the grandson of the actor and impresario Basil Dean; his uncle is the noted musicologist Winton Dean.
 Ptolemy Dean grew up in Wye in Kent.
 One of his sisters is called Antigone, the other is the artist Tacita Dean.
 He attended Kent College, Canterbury.

 He studied architecture first at the Bartlett School of Architecture at University College London, then continued with a post-graduate diploma in architecture from the University of Edinburgh.
 At Edinburgh, Dean studied under the late-modernist Professor Isi Metzstein, building conservation engineer and writer Ted Ruddock and design critic Mike Duriez.

-Dean is a reported to be a favourite of Queen Elizabeth II, and a regular guest of the Royal Family.
+Dean is a reported to have been a favourite of Queen Elizabeth II, and a regular guest of the Royal Family.